The Amazing Mr. Turner

 1812 Hannibal Crossing the Alps in a Snow Storm

 To see where his quest would take him, I walked over to one of my favorite paintings: Snow Storm—Steam-Boat off a Harbor’s Mouth.
-Turner painted innumerable subjects in his long career, but he was especially fascinated by the sea and its many, often times violent, moods.
-He returned to the sea as a subject again and again, his vision steadily evolving.
+Turner was especially fascinated by the sea and its many, often times violent, moods.
+He returned to this subject again and again, his vision steadily evolving.
 The year is 1842.
 Turner is 67 years old and solidly in his finest period of painting.
 Laden with honors and financially secure, he is painting for himself, following his vision, an increasingly isolated and eccentric figure that all except his remaining friends suspect is mad.
-But he is no longer painting for his own time.
-He isn’t giving his audience what it wants; he is giving it what his eye demands he paint.
+He isn’t giving his audience what it wants; he is giving it what his eye demands that he paint.

 snow_storm_steam_boat_off_a_harbour_s_mouth